Multi-Lattice Sampling of Quantum Field Theories via Neural Operator-based Flows: Background

-where we dropped the argument $x$ of the field $\phi(x)$ for notational convenience.
-To estimate the expectation value of an observable $\mathcal O$, we need to average over all field configurations that satisfy the boundary conditions, with each configuration weighted by the exponential of the negative action
+{For the rest of this work, we will drop the the argument of $\phi(x)$ and denote fields by $\phi$ to unclutter notation.} To estimate the expectation value of an observable $\mathcal O$, we need to average over all field configurations that satisfy the boundary conditions, with each configuration weighted by its Boltzmann weight

-The action $\mathcal S$ corresponds to the energy function $f$ of a Boltzmann density and the denominator $\mathcal Z = \int \mathcal D \phi\, e^{-\mathcal S[\phi]}$ to the normalizing constant as introduced in Section \S \ref{sec:flows}.
-Equations (\ref{cont_action}) and (\ref{eq:path_integral}) describe an infinite dimensional system.
-To tackle it numerically, one first needs to discretize it to a lattice.
+Equations (\ref{cont_action}) and (\ref{eq:path_integral}) describe an infinite dimensional system, where microstates are functions on $(\mathbb{R}/L\mathbb{Z})^D$.
+To tackle it numerically, one first needs to discretize the domain $(\mathbb{R}/L\mathbb{Z})^D$, the action $\mathcal S$, and fields $\phi(x)$ to a lattice.
 This comes at the cost of losing the information contained in the high-frequency components as the highest possible frequency of a periodic function on a lattice with edge length $L$ with $N$ nodes is $\frac{2\pi N}{L}$.
 The hope is that one can do the same on larger and larger lattices, and as the lattice approaches the continuum limit, the error due to discretization converges to zero.